Reactive Attachment Disorder (RAD) Treatment Center for Teens near Dallas, Texas

 Residential Treatment for Teen RAD Treatment

 Residential treatment for teen Reactive Attachment Disorder (RAD) offers 24/7 care in a structured, therapeutic environment.
 Teens live at a residential or inpatient treatment center, receiving intensive therapy to address severe attachment issues and emotional trauma.
-This level of care provides a safe space to heal, focus on developing healthy relationships, and work through emotional challenges without daily life’s distractions.
+This level of care, while not offered by BasePoint Academy, provides a safe space to heal, focus on developing healthy relationships, and work through emotional challenges without daily life’s distractions.

 Outpatient Program for Teen RAD Treatment